Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Abstract

 \section{Abstract}

-{We extend two results about the ordinary continued fraction expansion to best simultaneous Diophantine approximations of vectors or matrices.
-The first is Lévy-Khintchin Theorem about the almost sure growth rate of the denominators of the convergents.
-The second is a Theorem of Bosma, Hendrik and Wiedijk about the almost sure limit distribution of the sequence of products $q_n d(q_n\theta,\Z)$ where the $q_n$'s are the denominators of the convergents associated with the real number $\theta$ by the ordinary continued fraction algorithm.
-Beside these two main results, we show that when $d\ge2$, for almost all vectors $\theta\in\R^d$, $\liminf_{n\to\infty} q_{n+k}d(q_n\theta,\Z^d)=0$ for all positive integers $k$, where $(q_n)_{n\in\N}$ is the sequence of best approximation denominators of $\theta$.}
+We extend two results about the ordinary continued fraction expansion to best simultaneous Diophantine approximations of vectors or matrices.
+The first result is the L\'evy-Khintchin theorem about the almost sure growth rate of the denominators of the convergents.
+The second result is a theorem of Doeblin and of Bosma, Jager and Wiedijk about the almost sure limit distribution of the sequence of products $q_n\dd(q_n\theta,\Z)$ where the $q_n$'s are the denominators of the convergents associated with the real number $\theta$ by the ordinary continued fraction algorithm.
+Besides these two main results, we show that when $d\geq 2$, for almost all vectors $\theta\in\R^d$, $\liminf_{n\rightarrow\infty} q_{n+k}\dd(q_n\theta,\Z^d)^d=0$ for all positive integers $k$, where $(q_n)_{n\in\N}$ is the sequence of best approximation denominators of $\theta$.